DSI-FDI/final-project/iteration_2_and_3_dsi.md

 #### Flirting

-This includes all the situations when you are flirting with the girl, like chatting, seeying at first time or after the first date.
+This includes all the situations when you are flirting with the girl, like chatting, seeing at first time or after the first date.
 Because our application can record too all the previous dates you have with the girl or helping you to get the date.

 **Views:**